 RELATED READING: Minimize Capital Gains Taxes to Get a 0% Tax Rate

 Advertising and marketing costs are relatively simple business expense deductions.
-Do you spend money on radio or TV commercials, billboard advertisements, coupons, FaceBook ads, SEO, signage, etc.?
+Do you spend money on radio or TV commercials, billboard advertisements, coupons, Facebook ads, website content, signage, etc.?
 Those are all considered ordinary and necessary business expenses.
 Therefore, they are tax-deductible to you.

 Continuing education is one of my favorite business expenses.
 I love to learn.
 I want to learn everything I can about what I do.
 Lawyers, doctors, nurses, dentists, dental hygienists, CERTIFIED FINANCIAL PLANNERS™, and other professionals must complete so many continuing education (CE) hours each year to maintain their licenses or certifications.
 The IRS says that you can deduct these education expenses if they are required for you to “keep your status or occupation” or if they help you “maintain or improve your job skills.”

 If you give a gift to a charity through your business, you can create a tax write off.
 The IRS allows you to deduct the costs of supplies, money, property, or other assets that you donate to charity.
 However, you don’t get a tax deduction for the time you donate to charity.
 No matter how valuable your time is to billable clients, you can’t deduct hourly earnings from the time you spend doing charitable work.

 The IRS classifies bad business debts as loans to clients, suppliers, distributors, and employees, as credit sales to customers, and as business loan guarantees that you can’t collect.
 To deduct this type of bad debt, you have to have included the amount in your income or loaned the amount in cash.
 If your business is cash-based rather than accrual-based, you generally can’t deduct bad debts because you never included the amounts in your income.